 Same-game parlays are different — you get an opportunity to add multiple events that increase your odds, and they are correlated.
 Same-game parlays are very similar to DFS game theory — you are telling yourself a story for how the game plays out and when you are right you win in a big way.
 Think Tom Brady has a huge game and throws for multiple touchdowns and over 300 yards?
 Well, he is going to have to take some receivers with him.
 Now the Buccaneers are putting pressure on the other team and they will have to respond by airing it out, and picking a receiver on the other team to run it back can give you serious odds and a big pay out.
 The reason to bet on the same-game parlays is because, when you are right, it pays off big.
 But it is very important when building them you aren't trying to tell two different stories.

-Every Monday and Thursday, I will write up my favorite same-game parlays — one with reasonable odds, maybe one with longer odds, and when I'm feeling good about it, one or two true longshots that hit and let you tell your significant other “We are going on vacation!”
+I will write up my favorite same-game parlays throughout the playoffs.
+Some will have reasonable odds, some will have longer odds.
+Some might even be true longshots that will let you tell your significant other “We are going on vacation!”